-The West of England AHSN, working in collaboration with Bayer Healthcare, has developed an innovative project to help prevent strokes amongst patients with atrial fibrillation (AF), which has gained national recognition and is now being adopted by 13 AHSNs around the country.
+The West of England AHSN, working in collaboration with Bayer Healthcare, has developed an innovative project to help prevent strokes amongst patients with atrial fibrillation (AF), which has gained national recognition and is now being adopted and adapted by AHSNs around the country.

 During the 24 weeks of phases one and two of the project’s roll-out in the Westcountry, Don’t Wait to Anticoagulate (DWAC) has potentially prevented 21 strokes amongst people with AF, representing a saving of over £489,000, by optimising medicines management in primary care.